-Prior to the census date - No impact on SAP as no credit hours have been attempted.
+Withdrawing before the census date does not impact SAP as no credit hours have been attempted.
 However, some financial aid may be considered "earned" and be retained by UMHB to assist in covering costs associated with student attendance.

-After census date - Credit hours attempted and included in the SAP review.
+After census date, credit hours are considered attempted and included in the SAP review.